k2s09/old-website/content/authors/kavin-sood/_index.md

 ---
 title: Kavin Sood
 bio: |
   17, Tech Enthusiast and Meme Lord.
 Senior in High School pursuing CS and STEM with interest in CS, IT and Robotics.
-Founder of SHISTECH and School's IT Head.
+Founder of SHEEESTECH and School's IT Head.
 I love playing basketball, Doom, Halo and listening to Hip Hop.
 avatar: /images/me.png
 featured: true
 social: